kukuu/raspberry-pie-digital/README.md

 # Conveyor Belt Simulation

+## Solution

+- This solution simulates a conveyor belt with 3 worker pairs, where components (A/B) are randomly placed (⅓ chance each).

+- Workers pick components, assemble product C (takes 4 steps), and place it back.
+The system includes:

+- GPIO integration (LEDs indicate worker activity on Raspberry Pi)

+- Unit & integration tests (Jest)

+- SQLite persistence (stores simulation results)

+- Prometheus + Grafana for real-time monitoring

+- PM2 for production deployment

 ## Key Components

 - The solution simulates a conveyor belt with 3 worker pairs, where components (A/B) are randomly placed (⅓ chance each).